charliepark/faq-patrol/README.md

 			});
 		});

 You'll want to reference jQuery, of course.
-See the example HTML page for the total package.
+See the <a href="http://charliepark.org/faq-patrol">example HTML page</a> for the total package.

 Then, on your FAQ page, you'd have an input with the ID "filter".
 It doesn't have to actually be a part of a form.
 It can be a free-standing input text field.